-In this instance, the sound is clear and without distortion.
+In this instance, the great sound is clear and without distortion.
 The result is that you can hear all the details in the recordings.

 Like a few closed-back headphones, there is an optimum level of loudness that allows for detailed listening – too loud, and it becomes difficult to hear the details – similar to live music.